nii-yamagishilab/AntiDeepfake/README.md

     --pretrained_weights '{"detector": "/path/to/your/downloaded/antideepfake/mms_300m.ckpt"}'
 ```

-#### Evaluate CSV score
+#### Evaluating CSV score
 Run:
 ```
 python evaluation.py /path/to/your/evaluation_score.csv
 ```
 You will get results similar to this:
 ```
-No data for ID_PREFIX_1
-No data for ID_PREFIX_2

 ===== METRICS SUMMARY =====
 For accuracy, precision, recall, f1, fpr and fnr, threshold of real class probablity is 0.5

         roc_auc  accuracy  precision  recall      f1     fpr     fnr     eer  eer_threshold
 subset
-all       0.951    0.8879     0.9421  0.8823  0.9112  0.1016  0.1177  0.1079         0.4114
+all         0.9935    0.9467     0.6818  0.9375  0.7895  0.0522  0.0625  0.0597          0.259
+ASV19LAdemo 0.9935    0.9467     0.6818  0.9375  0.7895  0.0522  0.0625  0.0597          0.259
+...
 ```
-Results are shown for each subset and also the full set listed in your protocol.

-The message "No data for ID_PREFIX\_1" means no audio IDs in your protocol start with `ID_PREFIX_1`.
-Each ID should begin with a dataset-specific `ID_PREFIX`, set during its protocol generation.
-Audio files with same `ID_PREFIX` are treated as one subset.
+The row `all` show results computed over all the scores in the file.
+The rows below `all` list the results for each subset in the file, where the subset is identified by the file ID prefix (e.g., ASV19LAdemo in Usage demonstration).

-## Our fine-tuning results
+# Our fine-tuning results

+The released AntiDeepfake checkpoints are post-trained checkpoints.
+They can be fine-tuned to a specific task in a specific domain.

-Below is our evaluation EER performance of fine-tuning AntiDeepfake models on Deepfake-Eval-2024 train set (PT = Pre-training, PST = Post-training, FT = Fine-tuning, 4s = Input Duration is 4 seconds).
-Please note that we do not provide these fine-tuned checkpoints, as they would double the required storage.
+Described below is the performance of fine-tuning AntiDeepfake models on Deepfake-Eval-2024 train set (PT = Pre-training, PST = Post-training, FT = Fine-tuning, 4s = Input Duration is 4 seconds).

+Please note that we do not provide these fine-tuned checkpoints.

 | Model ID     | PT+PST+FT 4s | PT+PST+FT 10s | PT+PST+FT 13s | PT+PST+FT 30s | PT+PST+FT 50s | PT+FT 4s | PT+FT 10s | PT+FT 13s | PT+FT 30s | PT+FT 50s |
 |--------------|--------------|---------------|---------------|---------------|---------------|----------|-----------|-----------|-----------|-----------|